SimpleSuyash/PWA-text-editor/README.md

 If you wish to use this repo,

 - Get a copy of this repo to your local machine
-- Install the node module in the root directory
+- Install the node modules in the client and server directories
   ```
-  npm i
+  npm run install
   ```
 - Start the app
   ```